poissonconsulting/bboushiny/inst/helpfiles/recruitment.md

 3. Fill in the template with your data and upload the file (csv or xlsx).
 4. Select a population and confirm the data is correct by checking the table and plot section under the Data box.
 5. Enter the sex ratio for Adults and Calves.
+6. Select the recruitment reporting method.
-6. Select whether to include year trend.
+7. Select whether to include year trend.
-7. Press the Estimate Recruitment button which will run the model and generate the outputs for the Results Box.
+8. Press the Estimate Recruitment button which will run the model and generate the outputs for the Results Box.

 ### Detailed Instructions